alioualarbi/gcp-wih-ansible/README.md

 ![img](https://github.com/alioualarbi/gcp-wih-ansible/blob/main/task%20output.png)

 You can also use the Google Cloud Platform console to verify the resources.
-In Figure 10, you can see the VM disk, disk-instance, was created with a size of 50 GB.
+You can see the VM disk, disk-instance, was created with a size of 50 GB.

 ![img](https://github.com/alioualarbi/gcp-wih-ansible/blob/main/disk.png)